Sparse Portfolio selection via Bayesian Multiple testing: Empirical Study

-Table \ref{tbl_sharpe} presents the `risk-adjusted return' of different strategies in out-sample.
+Figure (\ref{Fig_portfolio_anualised_sum_equal_wt}:d) presents the `risk-adjusted return' of different strategies in out-sample.
 There is no single consistent winner.
 There are five years where hierarchical Bayes strategy has the highest risk-adjusted return.
-Other than 2017, all other years, either of the four strategies has a higher risk-adjusted return compare to the benchmark S\&P 500 index.
+For all the years except 2017, either of the four strategies has a higher risk-adjusted return compared to the benchmark S\&P 500 index.
 The risk-adjusted return indicates the possible existence of inefficiency in the market. \emph{There is no clear winning strategy in terms of annual return.
-However, all four strategies indicate the possible existence of inefficiency in the market}.
+However all four strategies indicate the possible existence of inefficiency in the market}.

+We implemented the Markowitz's portfolio optimization technique instead of equal portfolio allocation and added the results in the Appendix B. We observe that the out of sample risk and return are different for the Markowitz's weighted portfolio.
+But we do not observe any significant improvement due to Markowitz's optimization.